pikupika/Todo-frontend/README.md

 ## 🌐 Deployment (Vercel or GitHub Pages)

-- Uses `HashRouter` to avoid 404 errors on reload.
 - Make sure to update backend API URLs to production Render URL if deployed.

 ---